Home » GMP » Drug master file (DMF): FDA Guidelines

 Type V: FDA Accepted Reference Information :

-FDA discourages the utilization of type-V DMFs for miscellaneous information, duplicate information, or information that ought to be included in one among the opposite sort of the DMFs.
+FDA discourages the utilization of type-V DMFs for miscellaneous information, duplicate information, or information that ought to be included in one among the opposite sorts of DMFs.

 If any holder wishes to submit the information supporting data in DMF that is not covered by Type-I through type-IV, a holder must first submit a letter of intent to the DMF Staff.
 FDA will then contact the holder to debate the proposed submission.